Robert Mueller Will Testify Publicly About His Investigation

 “Americans have demanded to hear directly from the Special Counsel so they can understand what he and his team examined, uncovered, and determined about Russia’s attack on our democracy, the Trump campaign’s acceptance and use of that help, and President Trump and his associates’ obstruction of the investigation into that attack,” Schiff and Nadler said in a joint statement.

 Both committees had stated it was their utmost priority to hear from Mueller after he completed his two-year investigation into Russian interference into the 2016 election in March.
-Although they had been trying to procure his testimony since he handed his report to Attorney General William Barr, Mueller had indicated a resistance to public testimony.
+Although they had been trying to procure his testimony since he handed his report to Attorney General William Barr, Mueller had indicated a resistance.
 At his only public appearance during his tenure as Special Counsel — right before he resigned — he said that, if compelled through a subpoena he would testify publicly, but that his comments would not extend beyond the report.

 “[the report] contains our findings and analysis, and the reasons for the decisions we made.
 We chose those words carefully, and the work speaks for itself,” he said at the time.
 “The report is my testimony.”